Alejogb1/job-board/blog-data/npsolve-numpy-problem-error.md

 **Example Code Snippets**

-Okay so let’s throw some code at this.
+ so let’s throw some code at this.
 Here are three example scenarios each highlighting a common issue

 ```python
 import numpy as np